oa-333/elog/README.md

         - log target affinity (restricting log sources to specific log targets - file only)
         - rate limiting
     - All configurable parameters can be set either globally and/or per log target
+- Periodic Configuration Loading
+    - Periodically check and update all log levels according to changes in a specified configuration file
 - Extendibility
     - All entities in the library are extendible such that they can also be loaded from configuration (i.e. if you extend the library, there is provision to have your extensions to be loadable from configuration file)
         - log targets